 - Avoid exercises or activities that cause tension to the scar tissue.

-How to treat and reduce scars
+How to get rid of scars

 Always see a doctor if the wound is deep, bleeds heavily or shows signs of infection like reddening, swelling or warmth.